- Australian Hostels

 With the most restaurants and cafes (per capita) in the world, Melbourne has truly earned its title as a culinary capital.
 Over 5000 establishments cater to every kind of worldly craving your tongue can possibly dream up.

 Melbourne’s extensive tram network system is an icon for the city.
 It is the largest tram system in the world, covering 250km and 1781 stations.

-While LGBT people are still unable to marry, Melbourne provides a safe and flourishing gay scene for the community.
+Celebrate the hard fought for right to be out and proud in one of Australia's most progressive cities.
+Melbourne provides a safe and flourishing gay scene for the community.
 It is home to the first gay and lesbian radio station in the world, Australia’s largest LGBT film festival (Melbourne Queer Film Festival), a thriving Pride celebration, and several bars and clubs to attend.

 And it has held that title for six consecutive years as of 2016.
 Scoring 97.5 out of 100 in the categories of healthcare, education, stability, culture, environment and infrastructure, Melbourne takes the cake for livability.

 Melbourne is world famous for its painted urban landscape, with its tucked-away laneways covered in murals, stencil art, and paste-ups.